log0s/red-qanary/README.md

 ## Dependencies
 `sudo pip install psutil`

+If you want to utilize the included shell script on a Mac/Linux system you'll need to make it executable:
+`chmod +x ./default_exec.sh`

 ## Usage
 ```
 python red_qanary.py [-h] [-e EXE] [-a EXEARGS] [-f FILEPATH] [-u URL]